haskell/criterion/README.markdown

 Lazy evaluation makes it tricky to benchmark pure code.
-If we tried to saturate a function with all of its arguments and evaluate it repeatedly, laziness would ensure that we'd only do "real work" the first time through our benchmarking loop.
+If we tried to saturate a function with all of its arguments and evaluate it repeatedly, laziness would ensure that we'd only do “real work” the first time through our benchmarking loop.
 The expression would be overwritten with that result, and no further work would happen on subsequent loops through our benchmarking harness.